In a recent tutorial, I showed you how to use Wi-Fi on your Raspberry Pi (with 5 different solutions)

-- Reboot your Raspberry Pi to check if everything work as expected
+- Reboot your Raspberry Pi to check if everything works as expected.

-Note: on older Raspbian versions, you need to add pi3 at the beginning, like this:
+Note: on older Raspberry Pi OS versions, you need to add pi3 at the beginning, like this:

-Here is the command (use this in a terminal if you are on Raspbian Desktop):
+Here is the command (use this in a terminal if you are on Raspberry Pi OS Desktop):

 sudo modprobe -rv brcmfmac

 This command will also remove brcmutil and cfg80211 automatically.

 To bring back the Wi-Fi adapter, use this one:

 If the first solution didn’t work for you, you can also use this command in a crontab to do it automatically on boot.